patrickmallahan/vin-react-starter-kit/README.md

 * Sets NODE_ENV to prod so that React is built in production mode
 * Places the resulting built project files into /dist.
 (This is the folder you'll expose to the world).

-### Why does the build use npm scripts instead of Gulp?
+### Why does the build use npm scripts instead of Gulp or Grunt?
 In short, Gulp is an unnecessary abstraction that creates more problems than it solves.
-[Here's why](http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/).
+[Here's why](https://medium.com/@housecor/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.vtaziro8n).

 ### Why does package.json reference the exact version?
 This assures that the build won't break when some new version is released.
-Unfortunately, many package authors don't properly honor semver, so instead, as new versions are released, I'll test them and then introduce them into the starter kit.
+Unfortunately, many package authors don't properly honor [Semantic Versioning](http://semver.org), so instead, as new versions are released, I'll test them and then introduce them into the starter kit.
 But yes, this means when you do `npm update` no new dependencies will be pulled down.
 You'll have to update package.json with the new version manually.

 ### I'm getting an error when running npm install: Failed to locate "CL.exe"
 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.